 Summary of findings so far

 Observations in Study 2 showed that data workers prepare some information they need for a data entry task beforehand.
 Other data items are retrieved as the task goes along.
 As soon as they realise they need information, they interrupt themselves and this can happen frequently during a single task.
-Finding information can take longer than expected (and they can get distracted along the way) and this is disruptive, as people may have forgotten where they were, enter information in the wrong fields or they will have been logged out.
+Finding information can take longer than expected, and people can get distracted along the way.
+In general, finding information is disruptive: people may forgotten where they were in a task, enter information in the wrong fields, or they might be automatically logged out of a system because of inactivity.
 Study 4 and 5 showed that in a controlled setting where people know the time it will take them to retrieve information, they adapt and schedule their tasks accordingly.
-They will look up and enter items that take the least time first, and postpone looking up information which takes a longer time until later.
+They will look up and enter items that take the least time first, and postpone getting information that is difficult to lookup.
 An issue is that people often do not know how long it will take them and therefore cannot schedule or adapt to it.
-Can people be nudged in making more mindful interruptions, if they are given feedback on how long it takes them to find information?
+Can people be nudged into making more mindful interruptions, if they are given feedback on how long it takes them to find information?

 Introduction

-Several studies have shown that interruptions can be disruptive to a task, as it can increase likelihood of errors and slow people down (e.g. Trafton, Altmann, & Ratwani, 2011).
-However, sometimes the interruption is relevant and necessary for the task to be completed.
+Studies have consistently shown that interruptions are disruptive to task performance.
+Interruptions lead to an increase in errors and increase task performance time (e.g. Trafton, Altmann, & Ratwani, 2011).
+However, sometimes an interruption can be relevant and even necessary for a task to be completed.
 For example, people may have to look up task-related information.
 Study 2 showed that even though data workers collected some information carefully before starting a task, they often interrupted their task to retrieve additional information.
 They either did not realise they needed this information until starting the task, or they perceived the information to be quick to find, and therefore did not feel the need to collect it beforehand.
 Other observational studies found that looking up task-related information was a common reason for self-interruptions, and was perceived by participants as part of the activity (Cangiano & Hollan, 2009; Jin & Dabbish, 2009).

 A number of laboratory studies have looked at how people decide when to address interruptions.
 These studies showed that people defer interruptions until lower workload moments (Salvucci & Bogunovich, 2010), or switch to another task when there is a delay in the primary task (Gould, Cox, Brumby, & Wickersham, 2016; Katidioti & Taatgen, 2013).
 However, these studies primarily focused on characteristics of the primary task, and it is unclear from these studies if the time taken to address an interruption has any effect.
 Study 4 and 5 showed that if the time to access data items for a data entry task is consistent throughout a controlled experiment, participants learn to look up and enter easy-to-access items first, before looking up other items.
 Might people therefore manage their interruptions differently, if they are given feedback on how long it takes them to find information?